Why Wall Street is Wrong About Copper Stocks — Copper Prices Will Rise

 For example, we know that massive demand for copper is imminent.

-The Development Bank of Singapore’s research department forecasts a 3.1% growth in copper demand through 2022.
+The research department at Singapore’s DBS Bank forecasts 3.1% growth in copper demand through 2022.

 That will come from renewable energy and electric vehicles.
 By 2030, we will need an extra 2.65 billion metric tons of copper per year.